mark-summerfield/gviz/README.md

 # Dots

-A GUI application for editing and viewing graphviz diagrams.
+A GUI application for editing and viewing GraphViz diagrams.

 ## License